allan-bonadio/triangle-app/README.md

 Overall I tried to use TS widgets and classes for the text area, following the documentation on github.
 There was no SVG panel I could find, so I just did that myself and set some css style for the elements.

 The function figureOutEverything() is too big; there's a long gauntlet of errors to check for.
 This is why it uses a single string and just appends on error messages as they come up.
 If this was a longer-term project, I'd break it up.  whatKindOfTriangle() is kindof awkward the way it returns values; I'd clean that up too if there was more time.

+I used Jasmine for the unit tests as I'm most familiar with it, although mocha/chai was also a viable option.
+Once you get the hang of it, unit tests are easy.